MA | PHD | FRGS | FSA (SCOT)

 you pass quickly).
 I wrote for Living France magazine on a fairly regular

-basis for several years, and find excuses to visit the country repeatedly.
+basis for several years, and found excuses to visit the country repeatedly.
 My particular fondness

 is for Languedoc Roussillon, the Pyrenees and the Loire valley, but I’m happy

-Each year I revise Michelin Green Guides to France (English
+For many years I edited the Michelin Green Guides to France (English

 language versions), notably the Auvergne, the French Alps, the Chateaux of the